pscally1005/pscally1005.github.io/_posts/meatless/2023-06-11-baked-rice-beans.markdown

 - tomato
 - lunch
 - spicy
 Description: This simple baked rice and beans also mixed together vegetables and a spicy sauce.
+Brown rice is used here instead of <a href="/misc/fake-healthy-foods#white-rice">white rice</a> for more nutrition.
 This makes a bunch of food, enough to last you for lunch through two whole work weeks.
 Instructions:
 - Preheat oven to 400F.
 Cut your vegetables (peppers, carrots, and onions) into a medium dice<br><br>